Search

 A cone-bottom polyethylene tank is recommended for use with agrochemicals (pesticides, herbicides, fertilizers, etc.) because it offers a wide range of chemical compatibilities.
 They are available in various sizes, commonly 15 to 110 gallons.
 The size of your inductor tank does NOT affect the rate at which chemicals are drawn into your mainline.
 A larger tank simply holds more product.
 The tank opening on the bottom of the tank, however, is important to consider.
 A smaller tank opening can restrict the induction rate and make your overall operation less efficient.

 The size of the tank lid also matters.
 For starters, a larger lid opening makes it easier to add chemicals and reduces the risk of spillage outside the inductor system.
 A larger 16-inch lid also allows you to use a Chem-blade jug emptying and rinsing system.
-With this accessory you can quickly empty chemical jugs without opening them or pouring them.
+With this accessory, you can quickly empty chemical jugs without opening them or pouring them.

-On this page you can see all our available cone bottom inductor tanks.
+On this page, you can see all our available cone bottom inductor tanks.

 Plumbing/Hose